VGE - Vertical Grading Editor

 Enter Station Type in the station to report the elevation OK Exit the form and display the elevation details at the defined station.
 Example output as follows:

-Undo edits in the current section Redo edits in the current session Refresh/Sync
+Undo edits in the current section ![]()

 Updates intersection match-in, reapplies the Auto Profile controls (unless disabled) and display on screen, as required.
-Display Panel PI Reference
+Display Panel ![]()

-"Snap PI to 'Snap To' Constraint" options
+"Snap PVI to 'Snap To' Constraint" options

 Exaggeration

-Sets the maximum scale exaggeration of the longsection Current Exaggeration Displays the current vertical exaggeration applied Reset Panel Delete All PI's Deletes all design PI's and reinstates two PI's - one at the start and one at the end, both adopting the elevations of the sampled surface Common Panel Open Template Editor
+Delete All PVI's Deletes all design PVI's and reinstates two PVI's - one at the start and one at the end, both adopting the elevations of the sampled surface Common Panel ![]()

 Select this button to create/edit a typical cross section template.
-Full details in the Create/Edit Section Template form.
-Open Volume Report
+Full details in the Create/Edit Section Template form. ![]()

 Click on this icon to generate a report of the volumes.